arcus/DART_Community_of_Practice_Wave1/Weekly_Emails/Email_Week_07.md

 ## **Welcome to Week 07 of the DART Program!**

-Please take a moment to look at this week's activities and set aside 2 or 3 hours in your week to work on the modules in your pathway and participate in your Community of Practice.
+Please take a moment to look at this week’s activities and set aside 2 or 3 hours in your week to work on the modules in your pathway and participate in your Community of Practice.

 This week is **Learning How to Learn Data Science Part 3: Getting Unstuck**.